Employee's Withholding Certificates (W-4s)

 The State of Iowa has a reciprocal agreement with the State of Illinois.
 If you are a resident of Illinois and working in Iowa, you may choose to have Illinois withholding.
-You can complete the Iowa W-4 and Illinois W-4 directly on Employee Self Service, except when you are claiming EXEMPT or claiming a large number of allowances.
+You can complete the Iowa W-4 and Illinois W-4 (the non-resident form is built into these forms) directly on Employee Self Service, except when you are claiming EXEMPT or claiming a large number of allowances.
 In those cases, you must complete a paper form.
 Find links to printable paper forms below and on Self Service.

 - Withholding allowance certificates for states other than Iowa and Illinois